qureshizawar/CUDA-quartic-solver/README.md

 ### Requirements

-1) CUDA 9.0+ capable GPU required to run the GPU solvers
+1) CUDA 9.0+ capable GPU and nvcc required to run the GPU solvers
 2) CMake 3.8+
 3) Python 3.6, numpy (if using Python)
 4) Pybind11 v2.5.0+ ([installation instructions](https://stackoverflow.com/a/56552686))